clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/shift-sequences.md

 There are four use cases for shift sequences:

-1. Specify days when certain shifts must be scheduled
+- Use case 1: Specify days when certain shifts must be scheduled
-2. Schedule recurring activities
+- Use case 2: Schedule recurring activities
-3. Specify days when people do not work
+- Use case 3: Specify days when people do not work
-4. Specify when shifts can be scheduled based on people's availabilities
+- Use case 4: Specify when shifts can be scheduled based on people's availabilities

 Shift sequences consist of one or more rows.
 Each row is an individual pattern that can be inserted into the schedule.<br>
 Each row contains cells that represent the days of the week.
 In the cells, you insert the day models or activities that you want to plan using the shift sequence.<br>